EngineeringLast Updated Jan 20, 202611 min read

 Well-known examples of cross-platform mobile applications include:

-• React Native - Instagram, Skype, Walmart, Airbnb
+• React Native: Instagram, Skype, Walmart, Coinbase

 Cross-platform tools

 To deploy your app on Android, you still need to have Android SDK installed and a Windows, macOS, or Linux machine.
 For iOS, you still need to have iOS SDK, Xcode, and exclusively a macOS machine.
-These IDEs support the cross-platform frameworks mentioned previously:

 • Flutter mobile apps: VS Code, Android Studio, IntelliJ

-• .NET MAUI/Xamarin mobile apps: Visual Studio
+• .NET MAUI mobile apps: Visual Studio

 Pros of cross-platform mobile applications